Charles H. Griffin

-Charles Hudson Griffin (May 9, 1926 – September 10, 1989) was an American politician who served as a member of the United States House of Representatives from Mississippi's 3rd congressional district.
+Charles Hudson Griffin (May 9, 1926 – September 10, 1989) was an American World War II veteran and politician who served three terms as a member of the United States House of Representatives from Mississippi's 3rd congressional district from 1968 to 1973.

 Early life and education

 Griffin was born on a farm near Utica, Mississippi.
 He attended Utica High School and Hinds Community College before graduating from Mississippi State University in 1949.
 Griffin was the great-great-grandson of Isaac Griffin, a Congressman from Pennsylvania.

+World War II

 He served in the United States Navy from 1944 to 1946 in Pacific War as a third class apprentice seaman and quartermaster.

 Career

 Griffin served as assistant to United States Representative John Bell Williams from July 1, 1949, to January 15, 1968.

+Congress

 Griffin was elected as a Democrat to the Ninetieth Congress in a special election triggered by Williams' successful bid for governor of Mississippi.
-He was reelected to the two succeeding Congresses (March 12, 1968 – January 3, 1973).
+He was reelected to the two succeeding Congresses, serving from March 12, 1968 to January 3, 1973.

 He was not a candidate for reelection to the Ninety-third Congress in 1972.
-He then served as the Secretary of the Mississippi State senate from 1980 to 1989.